Virtues and DeVices: The 7 Deadly Digital Sins

 5. COMPULSION

-I recently read about a recognised psychological disorder called Sleep Texting which has people picking up their phones at night (because they are often kept within reach) and then sending incoherent messages to family and friends or work colleagues via text while asleep!
+I recently read about a recognised psychological disorder called Sleep Texting, which has people picking up their phones at night (because they are often kept within reach) and then sending incoherent messages to family and friends or work colleagues via text while asleep!
 Awkward.

 You say, “I am allowed to do anything” — but not everything is good for you.
 And even though “I am allowed to do anything,” I must not become a slave to anything. – 1 Corinthians 6:12 (NLT)